FAQ on Inclusive Voting Procedures > The Work of the Institute > What is your role in Northern Ireland?

 And since then, the progress of the Institute has been steady.
 In 2006, for example, Mediation Northern Ireland hired the services of this Institute in an industrial dispute, a dispute which was successfully resolved, with the use of the three voting procedures advocated by this Institute.

-And in November, Fortnight magazine published the following review.
+In November, Fortnight magazine published the following review.

-Last updated on January 8, 2009 by Deborda
+Last updated on June 15, 2013 by Deborda